 - Storage rooms, especially with loose paper, fabric, and other clutter

 - Rooms on the first floor or in the basement

 - Any room in winter

 - Rooms that often have crumbs and other loose food

 - Insulation in your walls, attic and basement

-If you have a current mouse problem, professional rodent extermination from a properly trained exterminator is the most effective way to eliminate mice in the home.
-Aptive Environmental is a great choice due to our eco-friendly pest control services and lifetime guarantee.
+If you have a current mouse problem, professional rodent proofing company is the only real effective way to eliminate mice in the home.
+Mice Hunters is a great choice due to our eco-friendly pest control services rodent free guarantee.
 If a pest we eliminate comes back, we will too (for free)!
 While many other companies only focus on your current pest problem, we also focus on taking measures to keep the infestation away for good.